 \section{Abstract}

-The polar mid-infrared (MIR) emission detected from tens to hundreds of parsecs in some active galactic nuclei (AGN) has been associated with dusty winds driven away by radiation pressure.
-However, the physical characterization of this extended polar emission remains uncertain.
-Here we combine $10-21~\mu$m JWST/MIRI imaging observations with $7-25~\mu$m JWST/MIRI MRS integral field spectroscopic observations of 6 nearby, $\bar{D}=35.4\pm4.6$~Mpc, AGN from the GATOS Survey to quantify the nature of the extended MIR emission at $\sim75$~pc resolution at $21~\mu$m.
-These AGN have similar bolometric luminosities, $\log_{10}(\bar{L}_{\rm{bol}}~[\rm{erg\,s}^{-1}])=44.0\pm0.3$, span a wide range of optical outflow rates, $\dot{M}=0.003-0.21$~M$_{\odot}$~yr$^{-1}$, column densities, $\log_{10}(N_{\rm{H}}^{\rm{X-ray}}[\rm{cm^{-2}}])=22.2-24.3$, and Eddington ratios, $\lambda_{\rm{Edd}}=0.005-0.06$.
-We cross-correlate the line-only and continuum-only images and find a poor correlation, which indicates that the extended MIR continuum emission is spatially uncorrelated with the warm outflows associated with narrow emission lines in the $10-15\,\mu$m wavelength range.
-The line emission is resolved along the jet axis, while the dust emission is perpendicular to it.
-The $75-450$ pc continuum emission has a fairly constant dust temperature, $T_{\rm{d}}=132^{+7}_{-7}$~K, mass, $M_{\rm{d}}=728^{+29}_{-27}$~M$_{\odot}$, and emissivity index, $\beta=1.3^{+0.1}_{-0.1}$.
-Using the conditions of energy balance between radiation-pressure and gravity, i.e., $\lambda_{\rm{Edd}}$\,vs.\,N$_{\rm{H}}$, we find that our AGN sample is in the gravitationally bounded regime consistent with no detection of dusty winds from our observations.
-At $10~\mu$m, we find that the level of line emission contribution across the NLR is correlated with the outflow kinetic energy and mass outflow rates.
+The polar mid-infrared (MIR) emission detected within 10-100s parsecs in some active galactic nuclei (AGN) has been associated with dusty winds driven away by radiation pressure.
+The physical characterization of this extended polar emission remains uncertain.
+Here we combine $10-21\,\mu$m JWST/MIRI imaging observations with $7-25\,\mu$m JWST/MIRI\,MRS integral field spectroscopic observations of 6 nearby, $\bar{D}=35.4\pm4.6$\,Mpc, AGN from the GATOS Survey to quantify the nature of the extended MIR emission at $\sim75$ pc resolution at $21\,\mu$m.
+These AGN have similar bolometric luminosities, $\log_{10}(\bar{L}_{\rm{bol}}\,[\rm{erg\,s}^{-1}])=44.0\pm0.3$, span a wide range of optical outflow rates, $\dot{M}=0.003-0.21$ M$_{\odot}$ yr$^{-1}$, column densities, $\log_{10}(N_{\rm{H}}^{\rm{X-ray}}[\rm{cm^{-2}}])=22.2-24.3$, and Eddington ratios, $\lambda_{\rm{Edd}}=0.005-0.06$.
+We cross-correlate the line-only and continuum-only images and find a poor correlation, which indicates that the extended MIR continuum emission is spatially uncorrelated with the warm outflows associated with narrow emission lines within $10-15\,\mu$m.
+Line emission is resolved along the jet axis, while dust emission is perpendicular to it.
+The $75-450$\,pc continuum emission has a fairly constant dust temperature, $T_{\rm{d}}=132^{+7}_{-7}$\,K, and mass, $M_{\rm{d}}=728^{+29}_{-27}$\,M$_{\odot}$.
+Using the conditions of energy balance between radiation-pressure and gravity ($\lambda_{\rm{Edd}}$\,vs.\,N$_{\rm{H}}$), we find that our AGN sample is in the gravitationally bounded regime consistent with no detection of dusty winds.
+At $10\,\mu$m, the level of extended line emission contribution is correlated with the outflow kinetic energy and mass outflow rates.
 We find no correlation with the AGN properties.
-These results indicate that the radio jet may be triggering the gas outflow and line emission, while the extended dust emission is distributed in molecular clouds and/or shocked regions across the narrow line region.
+These results indicate that the radio jet may be triggering the gas outflow and line emission, while the extended dust emission is distributed in molecular clouds and/or shocked regions.